grzegorznowak/cardano-node-role/README.md

 controllable with the `cardano_install_method` flag.
 See the `Configuration` section further down.

-Binary dist install should generally fit most of the cases, but go ahead and use src to unlock the unltimate nerd-build.
+Binary dist install should generally fit most of the cases, but go ahead and use src to unlock the ultimate nerd-build.

 This role attempts to test both of the approaches.